Rahul302619/react-practice-app/README.md

  no need to use lifecycle methods. can't use hook inside class.

+ # Webpack is use to bundle the project into single file

+ # Bable is the modern javascript complier which convert modern javscript into old java script so that browser can understand

+ # React dev tool extension -> It have 2 section
+ 1) Components - It is use to see the component staructure also for selected component we can check the props and state and which is the parrent component of the selected component
+ 2) Profiler - It is use to check the time taken by components to load

+ # Redux dev tool extension -> It is use to check the Action, state and Diff between state on each and every action performed

 # For installing axios and react router use [npm install axios react-router-dom]

 # For installing redux and react-redux router use [npm install redux react-redux]

+# Use (devtool: 'source-map') inside webpack.config.js file to display sources tab in your browser’s DevTools in JSX format so that it will be easy to debug

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).